 Some individuals may be allergic or sensitive to copper.
 Direct contact or ingestion of copper can lead to skin irritation, rashes, and gastrointestinal symptoms like nausea and cramping.

-See also How to cook bamboo shoots chinese style
+See also How long does lentil soup take to cook

 It is important to note that these health concerns are associated with excessive or prolonged exposure to copper.
 Occasional use of unlined copper pots may not pose a significant risk, but it is generally recommended to choose safer alternatives for everyday cooking.